SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_tables_extended.rst

      - Description
      - Type
    * - ``database_name``
-     - Displays the name of the database.
+     - The name of the database.
      - Text
    * - ``schema_name``
-     - Displays the name of the table.
+     - The name of the table.
      - Text

 Examples